AIG to buy reinsurer Validus for $5.56 billion

 Shares of Bermuda-based Validus were trading close to the offer price in early trade.
 AIG shares were down 1 percent.

+AIG said the deal would boost AIG’s earnings per share and return on equity but did not provide any details on cost cuts or projected returns.

-“We would be buyers (of AIG) as we focus on the accretion from this transaction, the strong underlying margins VR brings and the fact that AIG will still have excess capital after this deal is done,” Wells Fargo Securities analyst Elyse Greenspan said in a note but added that the company’s shares may initially trade down on the reinsurance exposure.
+“We would be buyers (of AIG) as we focus on the accretion from this transaction, the strong underlying margins VR brings and the fact that AIG will still have excess capital after this deal is done,” Wells Fargo Securities analyst Elyse Greenspan said in a note.

 Duperreault, who replaced Peter Hancock last year, is seen as a turnaround expert and has promised to streamline AIG’s operations and boost profitability.